teamhanko/hanko/backend/docs/Config.md

     origin: "https://login.example.com"
 ```

 Given the above scenario, you still may want to bind your users WebAuthn credentials to `example.com` if you plan to add other services on other subdomains later that should be able to use existing credentials.
 Another reason can be if you want to have the option to move your login from `https://login.example.com` to `https://example.com/login` at some point.
-Then the WebAuthn config could look like this:
+Then the WebAuthn config would look like this:

 ```yaml
 webauthn: